Ayushkumar2212/Hackathon-Team--ERROR-404/README.md

 ## 📄 License

-This project is built for educational and demonstration purposes.
 © 2026 SafeScript AI.
 All rights reserved.

----

-> 🔑 **Quick Start**: Run `serve.ps1` → Open `http://localhost:8001` → Register with OTP `123456` → Explore your role dashboard!
+Built for educational innovation.